 “Die-san, have you calmed down?
 Are you okay?”

+“Y-yes...”
 Diode nodded awkwardly.
 A trace of red still clung to her face.
-She also seemed to be embarrassed by what had just transpired.
+She also seemed embarrassed by about what just happened.

 “Die-san, if you don’t mind my asking, why are you trying this hard?
 What was your reason for doing this today?”